 The American Physical Therapy Association (APTA) defines telehealth as “the use of electronic communication to remotely provide health care information and services.”
 Telehealth physical therapy can be delivered in a number of ways, including:

 - Live video.
-Similar to Skype, this method involves two people (a patient and a provider, for example) communicating in real-time using video chat.
+Similar to Skype or Zoom, this method involves ta patient and a provider communicating in real-time using video chat.

 - Store-and-forward.
 This method refers to the transfer of health history or medical records, like x-rays, via secure electronic means.